 "One more time the Pull-Pal proves itself in the international offroad competition scene.
 In this years Australian Outback Challenge we were the only ones with a Pull-Pal out of the 50 cars.
 All the other vehicles had home-brewed land anchors, or an off-the-shelf imitation of the Pull-Pal.
 Ours was the only one that didn't fail.
 Either they broke, or they would just drag along without catching.
 They spent more time welding their anchors than actually using them.
 I saw a couple of brand-new imitations break straight out the box.
 We used our Pull-Pal in everything from mud to sand and it never failed.
 We even had to pull out the car strictly on winch power because we got water in the distributor and the engine stopped.
 We didn't win, but we never got stuck.
 Congratulations on one of the best products ever invented for offroading." -- Al de Orleans, Team Canary Islands member for the 1998 Tierra del Fuego Camel Trophy, 1999 Malaysia Rainforest Challenge, and 2001 Australia Outback Challenge

 If you want some training on how to use your Pull-Pal Land Anchor safely, then the Getting UNStuck DVD is available.
 In this DVD, Bill Burke of 4-Wheeling America has taken his almost half century of fourwheeling experience and condensed it into two hours of detailed vehicle recovery techniques and recovery gear employment.
-Traveling from Moab to the beaches of Cape Cod and back across the Colorado Rockies, Bill takes us through desert and barren mountain peaks to illustrate the proper recovery techniques and proper use of recovery products such as Superwinch Winches & Winching Tools, Bow Shackles, Pull-Pal Land Anchor, Hi-Lift Jack, Heavy-Duty Transport Chains, Protective Gloves, proper recovery points like the Shackle Mounting Brackets or Dixon-Bate Tow Jaws, RUD 4x4 Grip Chains, and synthetic winch lines.
+Traveling from Moab to the beaches of Cape Cod and back across the Colorado Rockies, Bill takes us through desert and barren mountain peaks to illustrate the proper recovery techniques and proper use of recovery products such as Superwinch Winches & Winching Tools, Bow Shackles, Pull-Pal Land Anchor, Hi-Lift Jack, Heavy-Duty Transport Chains, Protective Gloves, proper recovery points, and RUD 4x4 Grip Chains.
 This DVD is certainly not a replacement for personal instruction from Bill, but it is a very good start in the right direction.